Eight decades later, a Holocaust survivor reunites with his liberator

 Both men recounted their stories.

 Roth was born in Penészlek – a small village in Hungary – in September 1927, to an orthodox Jewish family.
-He had five siblings, only one of whom survived the Holocaust.
+He had five siblings, only one survived the Holocaust.

 The Nazis deported Roth and his family to a ghetto in Romania in 1944, and not long after, they were sent in a cattle car to the Auschwitz death camp.